EricRovell/rational/README.md

 ## Types

-Tha package includes all necessary types, they are available for export:
+Tha package includes all necessary types useful for all possible valid inputs are available for import:

 ```ts
 export type {